Ella and the Potty

 Notes for parents:

-The use of salty snacks during practice time makes your child thirsty so that he drinks more and has more urine for practicing.
+The use of salty snacks during ‘practice time’ makes your child thirsty so that they drink more and have more urine for practicing.
 Whereas adults can urinate a little bit even when their bladder is not full, children younger than three can only urinate when their bladder is full.
 This fact is why young children cannot always urinate before leaving home but will need to go to the bathroom shortly after starting the day’s errands.
 It is reasonable to expect your young toddler to try to pee before leaving the house, just don’t be mad if this program does not always work.

 Sometimes children and parents get locked in a battle about potty training (as well as many other things in life).
-It is always helpful to remember that your job as a parent is to give your child the knowledge of how things work, the opportunity to practice and the reassurance that you know that he can succeed.
+It is always helpful to remember that your job as a parent is to give your child the knowledge of how things work, the opportunity to practice and the reassurance that you know that they can succeed.
 It really is true that 99.9% of children master this skill before kindergarten.
 Sometimes as a parent it is helpful to think of toilet training like teaching a child to ride a bike.
 It takes patience and practice, but it is always exciting when they succeed.

 These stories can be downloaded and printed but cannot be sold or reprinted without the author’s permission.